grant-king/ML_progress/log.md

 **Today's Progress:** Continued with Django video tutorials by Corey Schafer.

 **Thoughts:** I'm excited to jump back into Django.
 The latest video shows how templates work in Django and how to add bootstrap.

+Day 80: September 28, 2018

+**Today's Progress:** Continued with Django video tutorials by Corey Schafer.

+**Thoughts:** The videos today finished with templating and got into Django backend and database management.
 <!---

 Day x: September x, 2018